Krokke/Decoding-Biases-in-AI/README.md

 # data.xlsx

-This is the dataset combining all the data collected during scraping and polling data from pew (https://www.pewresearch.org/global/).
+This is the dataset combining all the data collected during scraping, polling data from pew (https://www.pewresearch.org/global/) and data on global geopolitics (https://www.ispionline.it/en/pubblicazione/chinas-global-future-mapping-international-support-after-covid-19-26943).
 Minimal data cleaning was done through excel.

 # analysis.ipynb